A Bankruptcy Lawyer Explains All the Different Chapters of Bankruptcy

 Chapter 11 bankruptcy benefits businesses and individuals alike.
 Similarly to Chapter 13, the debtor must still pay off a portion of his or her debts.
 If a corporation files bankruptcy, the business must reorganize and return the business to profitability in a court-mandated period of time.

 Only available to municipalities, Chapter 9 bankruptcy allows cities, towns, counties, school districts, and other public districts to adjust their debts.
 These bankruptcies often result in these municipalities reducing their principal or interest or refinancing their loans.

-Contact a Groce & DeArmon Bankruptcy Lawyer Today
+Contact a Groce & DeArmon, P.C.
+Bankruptcy Lawyer Today

 As you can see, bankruptcy lawyers help people and businesses in a few unique ways.
 These laws were created to help people survive and continue on after falling victim to difficult times and massive debt.
 If you believe you can also benefit from speaking with a bankruptcy lawyer, contact one at Groce & DeArmon, P.C. law firm today.